SNOW integration guide

 Section titled “SNOW integration guide”This guide is everything you need to integrate any clinical app with SNOW.
 One API key, one webhook receiver, four supported flows.

 Reading this top-to-bottom should answer every integration question.
-If something isn’t covered, it’s a docs gap — please flag it.
+If something isn’t covered, open a docs issue — one click, no account needed.

 What SNOW is